Of Places, People and Nature

 Here is the prologue to John’s book – a graphic story from his time at Correction Services, in which John explains his motivation to write about his thoughts and experiences.
 Please note that this contains strong language – something not out of the ordinary in a Correctional Institution.

-John has focused on many topics regarding his experiences with places, people and nature.
 Below are a selection of chapters or download the entire book.

 - A Crested Bellbird